An Unplugged Vacation on the Windjammer Angelique

 While I appreciate 21st-century technology, I like knowing there are still places I can go where it is hard to reach me.
 A Maine Windjammer Cruise is my ideal unplugged vacation.
 It is a great way for us to escape for a few days.

-To date, I have sailed on two of the nine vessels that belong to the Maine Windjammer Association.
 All of the ships in the fleet are unique in their design, personality, and types of cruises they offer.
 I am confident that if you want to take an unplugged vacation making the choice to book a Windjammer Cruise won’t be difficult.
 The only hard part will be deciding which ship to sail on.
 You really can’t go wrong with any of them.

 Disclosure: Complimentary accommodations, meals, and activities were provided by the Windjammer Angelique and the Maine Windjamming Association.
 No other compensation was received for this review.
 This post reflects the honest opinion of my experience without outside influence.